anttonalberdi/bamse/README.md

 **-q:** Desired quality filtering mode, either **loose** (q=20, 1 error expected every 100 nucleotides), **default** (q=25, 1 error expected every 500 nucleotides) or **strict** (q=30, 1 error expected every 1000 nucleotides).

+**-m:** Stringency level of the DADA2 chimera filtering (default is 1).
+The higher then number the looser the definition of chimeras (more final ASVs retrieved).

 **-p:** Absolute path to the parameters file that BAMSE will create.
 By default, this will be stored in the working directory.

 **-l:** Absolute path to the log file that BAMSE will create.
 By default, this will be stored in the working directory.